How I Study in Nursing School

 1. Notecards

 I know a lot of people tell you not to use notecards to study in nursing school.
 I totally disagree!
-Notecards are what keep me afloat.
+Notecards are what kept me afloat.
 It helps me retain the information by rewriting my important notes and I use active recall while going through the cards.
 It’s time-consuming to write them, but you don’t have to have a notecard for every little detail.
 For example, if you’re learning fluid and electrolytes, that’s a great topic to write notecards on.
 However, you don’t need to write notecards of every other little detail from your professor’s slides or things that you already know.
 If you’re short on time, carry them with you and squeeze a couple in while you’re on your commute, waiting in line, or any other free time.

 2. Registered Nursing RN Videos